Embedding Arithmetic of Multimodal Queries for Image Retrieval: Discussion

-We introduce SIMAT, a novel dataset to study the task of text-driven image transformation.
-It is much larger in size and variety of transformations then existing approaches like SIC112.
-We emphasize the necessity of a novel evaluation metric and present a principled evaluation criterion to assess how well algorithms can transfer text-defined transformations to images.
-We use SIMAT to evaluate multimodal embeddings trained with an image-text alignment objective, without any transformation example.
-Transformations are computed at inference time using delta vectors, for which we present a detailed study.
-For future work, we would like to extend the tasks to richer semantic transformations: we expect that for transformations like \transfo{young}{old} or \transfo{dirty}{clean}, higher-level semantic knowledge embedded in language models will be critical to do meaningful transformations.
+For future work, we would like to extend SIMAT to richer semantic transformations: we expect that for transformations like \transfo{young}{old} or \transfo{dirty}{clean}, higher-level semantic knowledge embedded in language models will be critical to do meaningful transformations.